 I am pretty much a frugal person, I always love to find bargains whenever I can.
 I must admit sometimes it doesn’t add to my advantage but that’s the way how I operate.
 I have got weakness for lovely and nice things as it’s my passion like great quality fabrics.
 Have a look at my early blog posts on dressmaking.

 I love to make things I decided to try out Bluprint services boy there is just some much to look at!!
 Wow, a makers and crafters heaven I must say.
 I could spend all day on Bluprint’s website.
 A bit like going to a craft show This is a link to a blog post on a craft show (Knitting & stitching show) in London back last year.

 Reviews of new Bluprint classes online

-As they have move from Craftsy to bluprint I had a look at their reviews.
+As they have moved from Craftsy to Bluprint I had a look at their reviews.
 Eww!!!
-One of the main customers complains is that some have lost access to their tutorials and now they have stop question and answer directly to the teacher/ tutor.
+One of the main customers’ complaints is that some have lost access to their tutorials and now they have to stop question and answer directly to the teacher/ tutor.
 That’s the main downside of it in the reviews.
-It is also change from a small run Craftsy to a big organisation like Bluprint.
-Nobody like changes I don’t as well.
-It will take time to iron out the change over probelms.
-However on the Bluprint site the individual bought classes one can get ‘answers to student questions’.
+It also changes from a small-run Craftsy to a big organization like Bluprint.
+Nobody likes changes I don’t as well.
+It will take time to iron out the change over problems.
+However, on the Bluprint site, the individual bought classes one can get ‘answers to student questions.
 In which you will own these classes forever.
 It’s on a higher tariff compare to the monthly 1500 classes you get.
-Which means it’s extra payment for these tutor answer directly classes.
+This means it’s an extra payment for these tutor answer directly classes.
 One doesn’t have to sign up for the monthly/ annual classes to buy this individual course.
 But it will cost more.
 Some of these paid classes also come with free material.
-If you are in the US it’s free delivery are on annual tariff.
+If you are in the US its free delivery is on an annual tariff.
 There is a full refund if you decide that the course is not for you.

 Compare to face to face courses